resistics/resistics/docs/source/tutorial/masks.rst

 As suggested earlier, adding the extra mask constraints for this evaluation frequency was over-zealous, mainly due to the ExHyImag and EyHxImag constraints.
 Only a handful of time windows meet these constraints and the transfer function estimate at this evaluation frequency is likely to be poorer than when simply using the coherence mask.

 Remember that statistic data is saved for each individual time series measurement directory.
 Hence, currently only the statistic values from one time series recordings are being considered.
 To really understand how masking windows will influence the transfer function calculation, the effect on the statistics for all time series measurements at a single sampling frequency in a site needs to be considered.
-This information can be plotted using the :meth:`~resistics.project.projectStatistics.viewStatistic` and  :meth:`~resistics.project.projectStatistics.viewStatisticHistogram` of the :mod:`~resistics.project.projectStatistics` module.
+This information can be plotted using the :meth:`~resistics.project.statistics.viewStatistic` and  :meth:`~resistics.project.statistics.viewStatisticHistogram` of the project :mod:`~resistics.project.statistics` module.
 An example is provided below.

 .. literalinclude:: ../../../examples/tutorial/masksAndStatistics.py
     :linenos:
     :language: python
-    :lines: 80-107
+    :lines: 79-108
-    :lineno-start: 71
+    :lineno-start: 79

 .. warning::